 ✅ Make Sure Your Tires Are Correctly Maintained

-Tires are critical to your safety on the road.
-Make sure each tire is filled to the vehicle manufacturer’s recommended inflation pressure, which you'll find in your owner’s manual and on a placard located on the driver’s side door frame.
+Make sure each tire is filled to the vehicle manufacturer’s recommended inflation pressure, which is listed in your owner’s manual and on a placard located on the driver’s side door frame.
 The correct pressure is NOT the number listed on the tire.
 Be sure to check tires when they are cold, which means the car hasn’t been driven for at least three hours.

 ✅ Check Your Floor Mats